MicrosoftDocs/SCCMdocs/sccm/core/clients/deploy/plan/plan-wake-up-clients.md

 -   Communication is unencrypted and unauthenticated, and IPsec is not supported.

+-   The Wakeup menu option within the Client Notification menu is only active when a Configuration Manager administrator console is connected to a stand-alone or child primary site.

 -   The following network configurations are not supported:

     -   802.1X with port authentication